stevejhiggs/fastify-typescript-skeleton/README.md

 - `yarn build` - fully build the api as js and output it to the lib directory
 - `yarn startProduction` - run the built app in the lib directory

+### Environment variables

+- `DISABLE_DOCS` - if set to true then the /documentation endpoint is disabled.
+Defaults to false
+- `LOG_LEVEL` - sets the logging level.
+This can be debug, error, warn, info.
+Defaults to info.

 ### Running tests

 All the tests are in `/tests` and can be ran by running `yarn test`